AdguardTeam/AdguardKnowledgeBase/01.general/06.userscripts/docs.en.md

 >
 > These userscripts come directly from AdGuard developers and we can guarantee that they will be effective and safe.
 Keep in mind that whenever you download a userscript from an unknown source you expose yourself to a risk.
 Some scripts can be harmful to your computer.
 Always get new scripts only from sources you trust 100%.
 Further are [some examples](#repo) of popular sites with scripts.

-- **AdGuard Assistant** - This extension lets you manage the filtering process right from the page.

-- **AdGuard Extra** - an extension that blocks advertising in difficult cases when the usual filter-based approach is not enough.
+* **AdGuard Extra** - an extension that blocks advertising in difficult cases when the usual filter-based approach is not enough.

-- **PopupBlocker** - The name speaks for itself.
-It helps get rid of popups - one of the most irritating types of ads out there.
+* **AdGuard Popup Blocker** - the name speaks for itself.
+It blocks popups - one of the most annoying types of ads on web pages.

+* **Web of Trust** - this script lets you see the reputation of each website based on its users’ opinions.

+**AdGuard Assistant** (legacy version) - this custom extension is designed to control filtering directly from the browser page (manual blocking, exclusion of the site, etc.).

+> Note that this version of Assistant is legacy and there is no point in using it on new systems, since it has been replaced with the full-fledged [Browser Assistant](https://adguard.com/en/adguard-assistant/overview.html).
+But legacy Assistant might be of help if there is no Browser Assistant extension for your browser.

+**Disable AMP** - a script, pre-installed only in AdGuard for Android, that disables AMP (Accelerated Mobile Pages) on Google search results.

 <a name="repo"></a>